tsung1029/osiris-code.github.io/documentation/laser_pulses.md

 ### Injecting from a wall

 If instead, you want to gradually inject the laser pulse from a simulation wall you can use a `zpulse_wall` section to accomplish this.
-The laser pulse parameters are the same as those defined in the previous section, but the laser pulse duration is now set using the `tenv_*` parameters, and the code will be starting to inject the laser pulse at $t = 0$ (`launch_time` parameter.)
+The laser pulse parameters are the same as those defined in the previous section, except for the laser pulse duration parameters which are now set using the `tenv_*` parameters.
+Also, when injecting from a wall, the user can select at which time the code will be starting to inject the laser pulse, which in this example will be at $t = 0$ (`launch_time` parameter.)

 ```text
 zpulse_wall {